wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 ---

-# 1. Introduction

 Expo has rolled out version 52 with a set of features and enhancements aimed at improving developer productivity and app performance.
 This update addresses critical pain points, introduces new capabilities, and refines existing tools, making it a significant release for mobile app developers.
 Here's a quick look at what Expo 52 brings to the table and how it compares to version 50.

-This upgrade stabilizes the platform to support the latest upto date expo 52 features, and minimising the gaps between the expo and wavemaker platform.
-Improving the dev experience with tools and support.
+This upgrade stabilizes the platform to support the latest up-to-date Expo 52 features, minimizing the gaps between the Expo and WaveMaker platforms and improving the development experience with enhanced tools and support.

 <!-- truncate -->